spf13/cobra/README.md

 library](https://github.com/spf13/pflag), a fork of the flag standard library which maintains the same interface while adding POSIX compliance.

-## Usage

-Cobra works by creating a set of commands and then organizing them into a tree.
-The tree defines the structure of the application.

-Once each command is defined with its corresponding flags, then the tree is assigned to the commander which is finally executed.

 # Installing
 Using Cobra is easy.
 First, use `go get` to install the latest version of the library.
 This command will install the `cobra` generator executable